alicankaralar/FireWireAudio/memory-bank/activeContext.md

 [2025-05-05 22:42:32] - **Current Focus:** Ready to compile the changes made to `dice_helpers.cpp` to check for errors.

 *   [2025-05-05 23:48:12] - Analyzed `ref/dice.c` (Linux kernel driver) and updated Memory Bank (`productContext.md`) with relevant hardware IDs and device-specific handling insights.

+---
+[2025-05-06 17:45:00] - Focus: Conditional EAP Implementation
+## Current Focus
+- Implementing conditional EAP support in `DiceAudioDevice` based on a device blacklist and runtime checks.

+## Recent Changes
+- Added `DeviceIdentifier` struct and `EAP_UNSUPPORTED_DEVICES` set to `include/FWA/DiceDefines.hpp`.
+- Added `m_supportsEAP` flag to `include/FWA/DiceAudioDevice.h` and updated `getEAP()` method.
+- Modified `DiceAudioDevice::init()` in `src/FWA/DiceAudioDevice.cpp` to check the blacklist and handle EAP initialization conditionally.
+- Updated `decisionLog.md` and `systemPatterns.md` with details of the conditional EAP approach.

+## Open Questions/Issues
+- Need to verify that `getDeviceInfo()` correctly provides Vendor and Model IDs within `DiceAudioDevice::init()`.
+- Need to test the conditional EAP logic with both supported and unsupported (Midas Venice) devices.

+[2025-05-06 18:22:06] - Corrected macro and function call scoping in `src/FWA/DiceAudioDevice.cpp` to remove `DICE::` namespace qualifier where it was not needed, as these are now directly included or are global.